• Twitter

 Coq au vin (chicken braised in wine)

-Coq Au Vin (Chicken Braised in Red Wine)
+Easy Coq Au Vin (Chicken Braised in Red Wine) with Instant Pot option

 Coq au Vin or "Chicken with Wine" is a classic French braised dish that sounds impressive but is surprisingly inexpensive and uncomplicated.
 If you don't want bones in the finished dish, use 3 pounds of boneless thighs.
-Use a higher-heat oil for the chicken, such as avocado or canola; olive oil will smoke too much.
+Use a higher-heat oil for the chicken, such as avocado oil – any type of olive oil will smoke too much.

 Print Recipe Pin Recipe